-US housing starts fell 7 percent in February
+US February housing starts fell 7 pct after January surge

 February's slowdown in construction came from a 28 percent plunge in starts for multi-family buildings.
 Groundbreakings for single-family houses actually rose 2.9 percent.

-Builders efforts have shifted to single-family houses as the economy has improved and as fewer existing homes are being listed for sale.
+Builders' efforts have shifted to single-family houses as the economy has improved and as fewer existing homes are being listed for sale.
 The solid job market and a growing millennial population looking to purchase a home have lifted demand over the past two years.
 But the number of homes listed for sale has fallen during that time.
 Increased construction has not fully offset the shortage.

+The U.S. housing market appears to be stable because of the relative health of the overall economy.
+That may be tested by rising mortgage rates that could put a new home out of reach for many.

+"Soaring employment and faster wage growth should support the housing market, but activity is going to be constrained by higher rates," said Ian Shepherdson, chief economist at Pantheon Macroeconomics.

 Single-family house construction increased last month in the Northeast, South and West, but it declined in the West.